 Related: Load raw WSPR data for analysis

-Upload your raw .wav WSPR data to the Zenodo data archive with this procedure.
-Please contact me with any questions.
+Upload your raw .wav WSPR data to the HamSci Zenodo data archive with this procedure.

 1. Saving WSPR science raw data

-This saves one .wav file per two minute cycle.
+One .wav file is saved per two minute cycle.

 2. Compress and upload raw WSPR data to science archive